-The Alton Locke archetype is no doubt in the background here, as John Docker has suggested (30-1).
+The Alton Locke archetype is no doubt in the background here, as John Docker has suggested.
 The established set-scene, the expected episode, is here given its particular Australian manifestation.
-But there is another unstated reference that is there as an anti-type: the vision of organised commodity distribution in Edward Bellamy's Looking Backward 2000-1887 (1887).
-An immensely influential book on the early socialist movement, Looking Backward was serialised by Lane in The Worker from its first number, and included along with Alton Locke in The Worker book exchange he established.
-As a model for how society could be rationally organised on the basis of co-operation rather than competition, it is the absent, unexpressed, but ever implied complement not only to the market episode but to the whole novel.
-Sydney in its slums, its poverty, its inequalities, its exploitation and its destructive competition is the counterimage to this possible society.
-Discussing Looking Backward in the first issue of The Worker, March 1890, Lane wrote
+But there is another unstated reference that is there as an anti-type: the vision of organized commodity distribution in Edward Bellamy's Looking Backward 2000-1887 (1887).
+An immensely influential book on the early socialist movement, Looking Backward was serialized by Lane in the Worker from its first number, and included along with Alton Locke in the Worker book fund he established.
+As a model of how society could be rationally organized on the basis of co-operation rather than competition, it is the absent, unexpressed, but ever implied complement not only to the market episode but to the whole novel.
+Sydney in its slums, its poverty, its inequalities, its exploitation and its destructive competition is the counter-image to this possible society.
+Discussing Looking Backward in the first issue of the Worker, March 1890, Lane wrote

 Industry has readjusted itself to the age of machinery; competition has been swept away by natural process; the state has absorbed all the means of production and distribution; equality of wealth reigns supreme, and in this equality individualism finds unlimited scope, and the ablest lead, and the weak are happy with the strong.
-Woman, too, has won her equality, and shares fully with man in the abounding wealth and marvellous opportunities of a great community, where all are workers, and where no man robs another, where crime is unknown and immorality unthought of, where the dreaming of the good and great is realised at last . . .
-(14)
+Woman, too, has won her equality, and shares fully with man in the abounding wealth and marvellous opportunities of a great community, where all are workers, and where no man robs another, where crime is unknown and immorality unthought of, where the dreaming of the good and great is realised at last....

-But it is important to stress that the vision of the market is not a simply or schematically negative one.
-For all the 'grimy and frayed and sordid' (I.4;42) quality, there is still a human energy.
-Crushed and care-worn practically everyone is.
+But it is important to stress that Lane's vision of the market is not a simply or schematically negative one.
+For all the 'grimy and frayed and sordid' (24) quality, there is still a human energy, crushed and careworn as practically everyone is.
 'Where was the "fair" to which of old the people swarmed, glad-hearted?'
-(I.4;37) The jollity has been destroyed, but there is still an energy in the 'living currents'.
-It is at the markets that Ned first encounters an organised opposition to the destructive capitalism, the attempt to regain the fair.
+(37) The jollity has been destroyed, but there is still an energy in the 'living currents'.
+It is at the markets that Ned first encounters an organized opposition to the destructive capitalism, the attempt to regain the fair.